inveniosoftware/docs-invenio-rdm/docs/releases/v13/upgrade-v13.0.md

 Be sure to repeat the [Rebuild search indices](#rebuild-search-indices) step to ensure your system is fully functional.

 #### Jobs
 The new Jobs feature uses a custom celery task scheduler which requires a separate celery beat.
-See the [related documentation](../../operate/customize/jobs.md#scheduler) on how to add it or [this change](https://github.com/inveniosoftware/cookiecutter-invenio-rdm/pull/314) in the InvenioRDM boilerplate for reference.
+See the [related documentation](../../operate/customize/jobs.md#scheduler) or [the scheduler service](https://github.com/inveniosoftware/cookiecutter-invenio-rdm/blob/ff6c652091d56e7a8aa0a90487f91352f70c4e33/%7B%7Bcookiecutter.project_shortname%7D%7D/docker-compose.full.yml) in the InvenioRDM boilerplate for how to add it.

 !!! note
     Be sure to run this additional Celery beat scheduler in your production or deployed environments.
 Without it, scheduled and on-demand jobs will not be executed.